NetApp/trident/docs/kubernetes/upgrades/upgrading.rst

 For a complete list of prerequisites, click :ref:`here <operator-prereq>`.

+To get started with upgrading using the operator, head on over to :ref:`Upgrading with the Trident Operator <Upgrading with the Trident Operator>`.

 ``tridentctl`` upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~

 If you are not interested in what the Trident Operator has to offer (or) you have
 a customized install that cannot be supported by the operator, you can always
 choose to upgrade using ``tridentctl``.
-This is the preferred method of updating
+This is the preferred method of upgrades
 for Trident releases ``19.04`` and earlier.

+To upgrade using ``tridentctl``, jump to :ref:`Upgrading with tridentctl <upgrading-with-tridentctl>`.